CyrilRonseaux/sw-fantasy-addons/README.md

 The modules allows FoundryVTT users to quickly make use of the [Fantasy Addons PDFs, sold on DrivethruRPG](https://www.drivethrurpg.com/product/307184/Fantasy-AddOns-Pack-BUNDLE).

-The modules themselves are also sold on DrivethruRPG:
+The modules themselves are also sold on [FoundryVTT Marketplace](https://www.foundryvtt.store/):
-* Fighters & Warlords for Savage Worlds [module for FoundryVTT](https://www.drivethrurpg.com/product/452652/Fighters--Warlords--FoundryVTT-Module).
+* Fighters & Warlords for Savage Worlds [module for FoundryVTT](https://www.foundryvtt.store/products/gg-faw).
 * Tomes & Prayers for Savage Worlds module for FoundryVTT (not yet released).
 * Wizards & Mystics (not started yet).
 * Companion & Familiars (not started yet).